Autumn-1t/MBLLIE-Net/README.md

 #To accommodate unpaired test data, our code can allow for label images not present#

 ** Then, You can run '''test.py'''

-### Note ###
-This code is directly related to the manuscript you are currently submitting to The Visual Computer.